wearebraid/vueformulate.com/docs/README.md

 - title: Single element inputs
   details: With Vue Formulate you don't need to remember the names of a dozen components — all form elements are created with a single component.
 Easy!
 - title: Bring your own styles
-  details: Vue Formulate has simple semantic classes that make styling inputs a breeze.
+  details: Vue Formulate has simple semantic classes that make styling inputs a snap.
 Roll your own styles or choose one of our pre-baked themes.
 footer: MIT Licensed | Written by Braid LLC
 ---